Group-based Learning of Disentangled Representations with Generalizability for Novel Contents: Introduction

 \section{Introduction}

-Human can effortlessly disentangle complex factors of variations in sensory inputs.
-For example, when seeing a set of face images like in Figure~\ref{fig:model}A, we can easily recognize that the explaining factors are the content---what the face is shaped like---and the transformation---how the face is posed or expressing.
-Furthermore, once we discover the factors, we can generalize this knowledge for faces of unseen identities.
+Sensory data are often composed of multiple independent factors.
+For example, 3D face images usually consist of the content, representing how the face is shaped, and the transformation, representing how the face is posed or expressing.
+Humans are generally good at inferring and separating such factors from given inputs without much supervision.
+Moreover, once discovering such factors, one can automatically generalize this knowledge for novel contents, e.g., faces of unseen identities.
 How can such ability be achieved computationally?